 Hub-Spoke Content

-Hub-spoke content is a topic cluster structure with 1 comprehensive hub page covering a main topic broadly, and multiple spoke pages covering subtopics in depth.
-This structure signals comprehensive topic coverage to AI systems.
+Topic cluster structure with 1 hub page (2000+ words) and multiple spoke pages (1500+ words each).
+Signals comprehensive topic coverage to AI systems.

 Hub-spoke content is a content organization strategy that structures related content around a central hub page.
 The hub page (typically 2000+ words) provides a comprehensive overview of the main topic, covering all major subtopics at a high level.
 Spoke pages (typically 1500+ words each) dive deep into specific subtopics mentioned in the hub.
 The structure is connected through strategic internal linking: the hub links to all spokes, spokes link back to the hub, and related spokes link to each other.
 This structure helps AI systems understand that you have comprehensive topic coverage, demonstrating topical authority.
 Hub-spoke content is particularly effective for AI citations because it shows both breadth (hub) and depth (spokes) of knowledge on a topic.